-Wallpaper is still a favourite interior choice when people renovate and I’d go so far as saying it’s a mainstay rather a trend.
+Wallpaper is still a favourite interior choice when people renovate, and I’d go so far as saying it’s a mainstay rather a trend.
 Wallpapering in a strong pattern still causes people’s hearts to flutter a little about the commitment required.
-The thought process being I’ll go off it, it might not go with my furniture or artwork, however it’s not so difficult to replace.
+The thought process being I’ll go off it, it might not go with my furniture or artwork.
+However, it’s not so difficult to replace.
+Mention patterned wallpaper and art and people get a little skittish and nervous.
+But it doesn’t have to be.
+Honest.

 So how can you get your art and patterned wallpaper right?
-I think the most successful art and patterned wallpaper pairings fall into 3 categories:
+I think the most successful art and patterned wallpaper pairings fall into three categories:

-High contrast; in the same way that art often looks brilliant against deep saturated colours – look at the National Portrait Gallery
+High contrast; in the same way that art often looks brilliant against deeply saturated colours – look at the National Portrait Gallery

 Black & White; it is a classic combination and can make a strong graphic statement